cypress-io/cypress/cypress/v1.0/documentation/1-Commands/37-route.md

 # Options

-Pass in an options object to change the default behavior of the command.
+Pass in an options object to change the default behavior of `cy.route`.

 **[cy.route( *options* )](#options-usage)**